Timanator/Timanator/README.md

 ## Future projects
 An AI agent that can negotiate deals on your behalf in the DEX world.
 A finance tracking app for people to understand trends long and short term.

+---
+##Likes
+Pho, Golf, Stormtroopers
+##Dislike
+Fighting Traffic to get to "the work spot", Acronyms.